Diagram Of Rib Cage And Organs

 Cartilaginous Components

-Costal cartilage plays a crucial role in connecting the ribs to the sternum, allowing for flexibility and movement during respiration.
-This cartilage prolongs the ribs anteriorly and contributes to the elasticity of the rib cage.
+Costal cartilage is key here in connecting the ribs to the sternum, allowing for flexibility and movement during respiration.
+Also, this cartilage prolongs the ribs anteriorly and contributes to the elasticity of the rib cage.
 The costochondral joints are where the ribs articulate with the costal cartilage, and the sternocostal joints are where the costal cartilage articulates with the sternum.

 Muscular Components